JoshBoam/openfishing/README.md

 # openfishing
 A fishing game for Open Simulator

-Sorry, no inworld release yet, but you can try the game in New Oaks.
-Go to [[Seven Oaks|http://opensimworld.com/hop/76133-Seven-Oaks]] then drive or fly northeast to New Oaks where my I develop at a small pond.
+Sorry, no final release yet, but you can already try the game inworld

+Go to the sim 'New Oaks' in OsGrid
+For hypergridders the address is http://hg.osgrid.org:80:New Oaks